What is the Sabbath or Shabbat?

 The simplest meaning of shalom is peace, or “the absence of war.”
 Its context and origins communicate an inner completeness and wholeness.
 But there is actually a lot more to it.
-To dive in its historical meaning, click the link earlier in this paragraph.
+To dive into shalom’s historical meaning, click the link earlier in this paragraph.

 When you combine these two words and overlay their meanings, the image of “Shabbat Shalom” begins to emerge: May you dwell in peace/ completeness/ wholeness on the seventh day.

 In other words, as you take time to rest and honor the Lord, I pray you experience true peace and become whole again.
 Shabbat is an invitation to come and worship, in a beautiful exchange that revives and strengthens our souls.

 A Weekly Rhythm

 Many of us grew up in households where Saturday is still a semi work day.
 You wake up early to clean the house, do laundry and cut the lawn.
 Then, Sunday morning was for church, afternoon was for naps, and evenings were for family gatherings.